edgedb/edgedb/docs/cloud/web.rst

 Web GUI
 =======

-:edb-alt-title: Using EdgeDB Cloud via the web GUI
+:edb-alt-title: Using Gel Cloud via the web GUI

 If you'd prefer, you can also manage your account via `the EdgeDB Cloud web-based GUI <https://cloud.edgedb.com/>`_.